-To ensure that a valid firmware file is always available on the HeatNet board, (2) file storage locations are available.
+In order to ensure that a valid firmware file is always available on the HeatNet board, (2) file storage locations are available.
 A firmware file is loaded at the factory in both locations.
 This is to ensure that if a bad file is loaded by the user, the factory loaded file can be re-loaded to get the board functional again.
-All updating of firmware for Touchscreen Display applications use the front panel USB input.
+All updating of firmware or Display applications use the front panel USB input.